carbon-design-system/design-system-website/src/content/components/notification/style.md

 | Spacing: top, bottom | 12 | 0.75|

-![Structure and spacing for an inline notification](images/notification-style-2.png) _Structure and spacing measurements for a inline Notification | px / rem_
+![Structure and spacing for an inline notification](images/notification-style-2.png) _Structure and spacing measurements for a Inline Notification | px / rem_